 In the first case, the whole amount has to be paid at booking time.

-The opportunity to pay the whole amount in advance is always provided.
-Directly at the moment of booking, via Payment Details Page, or after placing the booking, via Booking Details Page.
+The opportunity to pay the whole amount in advance is always provided: directly at the moment of booking, via the Payment Details Page, or after placing the booking, via the Booking Details Page.

 The second option is more interesting.
-It is an opportunity to pay part of the booking in a certain moment in time, after placing the order, is provided only under certain circumstances.
+It is an opportunity to pay part of the booking at a certain moment in time after placing the order, and it is provided only under certain circumstances.

 Conclusion